 “Have a nice night,” Jaxon said, as Caleb moved to get out of the car.
 Another nod and a barely there hand wave, before the man made his way to the building.

 “Okay, then,” Jaxon mumbled to himself, glancing at the second receipt.
-Nice, not a bad tip.
-He stuffed it in the right place, made his notes, and then clicked himself back on to awaiting new calls.
-Weird guy, but definitely not his weirdest.
-Besides, easy job, and those were nice.
+Numbers he had no trouble with, and it was nice to see that Caleb had left a decent tip.
+Jaxon stuffed the receipt in the right place, made his notes, and then clicked himself back on to awaiting new calls.

-Next Tuesday night, Jaxon was again answering a call for a pickup at the high-class bar.
-And Caleb was, again, waiting outside when Jaxon pulled up, ready with his ID card.
+The next Tuesday night, Jaxon once again found himself being sent to answer a call for a pickup at the Flameshow Bar.
+And, once again, it was Caleb who was waiting outside when Jaxon pulled up.

-Jaxon waved it off when Caleb moved to show it to him.
+Caleb held out his ID again, but Jaxon waved it off.
 “It’s cool.
 I remember you from last week.”
 Caleb was dressed up real nice again, from what Jaxon could make out in the dark.
 A classy-looking gray suit that fit him perfectly.
 Matched the type of bar he clearly frequented, and the high-rise he lived in.
 Jaxon threw a passing thought at what the guy did for a living and why he apparently felt the need to get drunk on a Tuesday, before he let it go.
 His wasn’t to reason why.

 When Caleb had clambered in the back of the cab and settled in his seat, Jaxon looked over his shoulder.
 “Same place as last time?
 The Lindsey Towers?”

+Jaxon grinned.
 “Cool.
 I’ll get you there easy.”
-At Caleb’s drunk-confused expression, Jaxon added, “I’ve got a good memory for this stuff.
-Part of being good at my job.”
-He turned back around, eyes flickering toward the rearview mirror to check on Caleb.
-The guy was smiling slightly, but he didn’t seem inclined to say anything.
+At Caleb’s confused, slightly unfocused expression, Jaxon added, “I’ve got a good memory for this stuff.
+Part of the job.”
+He turned back around, eyes flickering toward the rear view mirror.
+Caleb had buckled up again, and was smiling slightly, but he didn’t seem inclined to say anything.
 No big deal.
 Jaxon clicked on his meter and pulled away from the bar.

-When they arrived at the Towers, Jaxon clicked off his meter and told Caleb the total like usual.
-Caleb handed over his card without a word, signed the receipt and tip, and handed it back with the pen.
+When they arrived at the Towers, Jaxon clicked off his meter and told Caleb the total like before.
+Also like before, Caleb handed over his card without a word, signed the receipt and tip, and handed it back with the pen.
 Goods for services, exchange complete.

 “Have a good night,” Jaxon said, as Caleb climbed out of the car.
 Caleb paused, and then nodded to him, again with a short hand wave, before heading toward the doors.